-WE RECOMMEND: Your business continuity plan should also have an action plan that not only prioritizes what steps should be taken first and foremost, but also how those actions will be measured in terms of their success.
+WE RECOMMEND: Your business continuity plan should also have an action plan that not only prioritises what steps should be taken first and foremost, but also how those actions will be measured in terms of their success.
 We also advise setting up a team, if possible, to monitor other evolving COVID-19 risks and to develop measures to tackle those should they become a threat to your business.
 Also, if energy and resources remain, to plan for post-pandemic recovery.

 COVID-19 has happened, and for many, so have the severe productivity, economic and health ramifications.
 If you’re starting now, work through these considerations and start moving onto next steps.
 The sooner you get started, the sooner you can start planning for recovery.

 With many governments across the world offering economic support packages to those affected, this may supply you with temporary relief but do not rely on it as long-term sustenance.
 The more you do now to safeguard your business, the more protected it will be in the future.

 Need a tool that notifies stakeholders in an emergency?

 Set up SMS for emergency communications and alerts today.Start now!